Bearded dragons need a variety of greens and vegetables, and it's important to know which ones are safe.

-As mentioned above, sometimes it is hard to get a younger bearded dragon or a picky eater to eat their vegetables, it works best if you feed veggies with insects, because the insects will cause the food to move which sometimes will peak their interest.
-You can also dust their veggies and insects with calcium to ensure they're getting the necessary supplementation.
+As mentioned above, sometimes it is hard to get a younger bearded dragon or a picky eater to eat their vegetables, it works best if you feed veggies with insects, because the insects will cause the beardie food to move which sometimes will peak their interest.
+You can also dust their veggies and insects with calcium powder to ensure they're getting the necessary vitamin D3.

-You can find a more complete list of bearded dragon safe foods, here.
+You can find a more complete list of bearded dragon diet, here.